2003 Alabama Crimson Tide football team: Spring practice

 The 2003 spring practices started on March 3, and concluded with the annual A-Day game on March 29.
 During the month of practice, offensively the team began the transition from Franchione's option offense to Price's passing attack.
 For the A-Day game, the Crimson team of offensive starters defeated the White team of defensive starters by a final score of 47–0 before 34,000 fans in Bryant–Denny Stadium.
 For their performances, Antwan Odom earned the Dwight Stephenson Lineman of the A-Day Game Award and Brodie Croyle earned the Dixie Howell Memorial Most Valuable Player of the A-Day Game Award.

-Dismissal
+Price's dismissal

 On May 3, 2003, university president Robert Witt announced the firing of Price immediately as the head coach of the Crimson Tide.
-Although both the University and Price were in agreement in principle to his seven-year, $10 million contract, Price never signed it and thus was not awarded any severance pay with his dismissal.
+Although both the university and Price were in agreement in principle to his seven-year, $10 million contract, Price never signed it and thus was not awarded any severance pay with his dismissal.
 Later, a story in Sports Illustrated stated Price had been seen at a strip club "making it rain" and yelling "Roll Tide, Roll!".
 He allegedly later checked into a local hotel with at least one exotic dancer from the club, and the magazine further alleged Price had sex with one of the strippers, a claim which Price denied, although he acknowledged being intoxicated on the evening in question.
 He filed a $20 million libel and defamation suit against Sports Illustrated.